briskinfosec/BIMOS_Brisk_Intelligence_Mobile_OS/README.md

 ## What this BIMOS contains

-- [android studio]
+- android studio
-- [adb]
+- adb

-JD gui
+- JD gui

-apktool
+- apktool

-Androbugs
+- Androbugs

-Frida
+- Frida

-Objection
+- Objection

-dex2jar
+- dex2jar

-drozer
+- drozer

-docker
+- docker

-needle
+- needle

-iproxy
+- iproxy

-libmux
+- libmux

-Bytecodeviewer
+- Bytecodeviewer

-classy shark
+- classy shark

-sqlitebrowser
+- sqlitebrowser

-hopper
+- hopper

+## quick-installation

+Use Virtual Box to import the OVA file and use it.

-## Download
+### Download
+Download BIMOS 1.0 from the link:

 ## How to contribute